DIY Fishing Gnomes with Easy Handmade Rods

 Ahoy there!
-These DIY Fishing Gnomes with easy handmade rods are perfect for the outdoor enthusiasts in your life.
-We all know one!
+These DIY Fishing Gnomes, complete with easy handmade rods, are perfect for the outdoor enthusiasts in your life, and we all know one.

-Artist Ruth Johnson made these and all the handmade gnomes on this site.
-She shares her creative ideas with us today.
+Artist Ruth Johnson created these along with all the handmade gnomes featured here, and today she’s sharing her creative ideas and inspiration with us.

 The charm of fishing is that it is the pursuit of that which is elusive but attainable, a perpetual series of occasions for hope.